NoahBSchwartz/Promptimal/README.md

 # Promptimal

 ## 🗒️ Introduction
   Language models like ChatGPT give better or worse answers based on how users prompt them.
-This has led many people to begin looking into "prompt engineering" in order to get better outputs.
+This has led to an explosion of "prompt engineering"

   Achieved human-level prompt writing via self-play (automated trial and error).
   This method is the first to combine the OPRO and Promptbreeder papers with fine-tuning, diverging from reliance on a base model.